Carry On (franchise): Background

 Carry On Sergeant (1958) is about a group of recruits doing National Service; its title, a command commonly issued by army officers to their sergeants in the course of their routine duties, was in keeping with its setting.
 The film was sufficiently successful to inspire a similar venture, again focusing on an established and respected profession in Carry On Nurse.
 When that too was successful, further forays with Carry On Teacher and Carry On Constable established the series.
 This initial 'pattern' was broken with the fifth film in 1961, Carry On Regardless, but it still followed a similar plot to that of many of the early films—a small group of misfit newcomers to a job make comic mistakes, but come together to succeed in the end.

 The remainder of the series developed with increased use of the British comic traditions of music hall and bawdy seaside postcards.
 Many titles parodied more serious films, such as their tongue-in-cheek homages to James Bond (Spying), westerns (Cowboy), and Hammer horror films (Screaming!).
-The most impressive of these was Carry On Cleo (1964), in which the budget-conscious production team made full use of some impressive sets that had been created for the Burton-and-Taylor epic Cleopatra (1963).
+The most impressive of these was Carry On Cleo (1964), in which the budget-conscious production team made full use of some impressive sets that had been created in 1960 for the Burton and Taylor epic Cleopatra (1963) but abandoned when production moved to Rome.
 Carry On Emmannuelle, inspired by the soft-porn Emmanuelle, brought to an end the original Carry On run.